morpheus11/CMS_GALLERY/README.md

   <img align="center" src="https://raw.githubusercontent.com/morpheus11/CMS_GALLERY/main/lib/Classes/ClassDatabaseConnect/ClassDatabaseConnect.jpg"
   alt="ClassDatabaseConnect"/>

+ Constructor of this Class  automaticly started when this class becomen included in exuctuble file.
+By constructor method openDbConnection initialized automaticly.
 Spoiler text.
 Note that it's important to have a space after the summary tag.
 You should be able to write any markdown you want inside the `<details>` tag... just make sure you close `<details>` afterward.
 <details>
 <summary>Code ClassDatabaseConnect</summary>